STL1te/cs2-quake-sounds/README.md

 Whether or not quake sounds are enabled during warmup.

 ### play_on

 Determines where the sound will play: either at the player's position or at a fixed world position.
 Note that using a world position can result in poorly placed sounds on custom maps, making them hard to hear.
 Playing the sound at the player's position may reveal their location.
 If you use a full sound path instead of a sound name, the sound will play at maximum volume without directional effects or volume control.

+### filter_sounds

+Who is able to listen to sounds.
+Defaults to "all":

+- all -> everyone will hear the sound
+- attacker_team -> everyone in the attacker team will hear the sound
+- victim_team -> everyone in the victim team will hear the sound
+- involved -> both attacker and victim will hear the sound
+- attacker -> only the attacker will hear the sound
+- victim -> only the victim will hear the sound
+- spectator -> only spectators will hear the sound

 ### ignore_bots